“What is a good NPS response rate? What could I do to improve our NPS survey response rates?”

 8. Follow-up for each response

+Tools like SurveySparrow can help you automate this process with the Case Management feature.
 Also, do remember that closing the feedback loop is something that is impossible to automate.
 So everything that you do has to be manually done.

 While a follow-up looks like a lot of effort, the returns that you get from this exercise is unbelievable.
 Your customers will start believing in your brand and thus your value increases in their eyes.

-9. Place a clear Call-to-Action
+9. Place a Clear Call-to-Action